r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
+<p>Our previous lessons have shown us how to manipulate data,
+define our own functions,
+and repeat things.
+However,
-<p>Our previous lessons have shown us how to manipulate data, define our own functions, and repeat things.
-However, the programs we have written so far always do the same things, regardless of what data they're given.
+the programs we have written so far always do the same things, regardless of what data they&#39;re given.
 We want programs to make choices based on the values they are manipulating.
-To help us see what decisions they're making, we'll start by looking at how computers manipulate images.</p>
+To help us see what decisions they&#39;re making, we&#39;ll start by looking at how computers manipulate images.</p>
 </div>